ttm/gmaneLegacy/README.rst

 - Building elementary data structures with downloaded data.
 - Analysis of data through complex networks and NLP criteria.
 - Visualization through diverse layout methods.

+PS.
+Implemented measures of symmetry in network agents activity by hand (not found in network and numeric packages) according to [1].

 Usage example
 =================